caukub/copycat/README.md

 IP addresses are hidden but plugin versions that matches IP addresses not :tada:

 ### Fast
 CopyCat is fast.
 Well.. fast enough.
-It can definitely be faster in some areas but thanks to Rust, there was never a need to think about optimizing the speed.
+It can be faster in some areas but thanks to Rust, there was never a need to think about optimizing the speed.

 ## Installation
 To learn how to run CopyCat check [wiki installation page](https://github.com/quick-898/copycat/wiki/Instalation).